It is agreed

 (a) Each party must ensure that all information and Materials of the other party (or its agents or contractors) in the custody of that party for purposes connected with the Agreement are protected at all times from unauthorised access or use by a third party, and from misuse, damage or destruction by any person.

 10.4 Survival and indemnity

-(a) This clause survives the termination of the Agreement.(b) Client agrees to indemnify, and keep indemnified, Nexacu in relation to any and all Loss it incurs as a result of Client’s breach of this clause 10.
+(b) Client agrees to indemnify, and keep indemnified, Nexacu in relation to any and all Loss it incurs as a result of Client’s breach of this clause 10.